 When appealing a bid protest decision from the Court of Federal Claims Court and challenging the Claims Court’s jurisdiction, it will present a question of law that the Federal Circuit Court of Appeals will review the case “ without deference.”
 See SRA Int’l, Inc. v.
 United States, 766 F.3d 1409, 1412 (Fed.
 Cir.
 2014).

-Federal Circuit Court Rules – Clear Error Requirement:
+C.A.F.C Federal Circuit Rules – Clear Error Requirement:

 When government contractors decide to appeal the bid protest decision of the Court of Federal Claims, the new appeal attorney must also review the record(s) in below cases to make a determination on the merits of the case to begin the appeal process.

-New Evidence: Normally, under Federal Circuit Court Rules, motions to intervene in an appeal before the Federal Circuit Court will be allowed, provided that the proper motions are filed.
+Normally, under CAFC Federal Circuit Court Rules, motions to intervene in an appeal before the Federal Circuit Court of Appeals will be allowed, provided that the proper motions are filed.
 All parties must still meet the interested party definition.
 The court looks at the record as it stands and will generally not introduce new evidence on appeal.

 After all, if the Court of Federal Claims did not have access to this new evidence, it would be hard to convince the appellate judges why you should now introduce this evidence when it was not part of the COFC’s bid protest decision.